What is a Spoofing Attack?

 Spoofing attacks are a widespread problem because they don’t draw the same level of attention as other attacks.
 While ransomware caught the attention of organizations around the world during the WannaCry attack, many organizations underplay the damage that can be caused by a successful spoofing attack.

 Spoofing attacks are a tricky entity because they can occur in so many different ways.
-From ARP spoofing to IP spoofing and DNS spoofing, there are many concerns to keep track of that it isn’t surprising many organizations fail to cover everything.
+From ARP spoofing to IP spoofing, MAC spoofing and DNS spoofing, there are many concerns to keep track of that it isn’t surprising many organizations fail to cover everything.
 An email spoofing attack can be launched simply by replying to the wrong email!

 In many cases, this is exacerbated as business owners make the dangerous misconception that their company is a small fish in a big pond.
 Unfortunately, nobody is safe from IP spoofing.
 Without the right training or equipment, a moderately-skilled attacker can sidestep your defenses and access your data at will.